-The breed has some frightening problems tied to its development and refinement -- much of which I had but a partial understanding of until the past few years.
+The breed faces frightening problems tied to its development and refinement -- much of which I had but a partial understanding of until the past few years.
 Frankly, I had a lot more to learn.
 I just didn't know it.
-Sometimes we must be pushed into a deeper level of understanding and my push came from a crusty old lifelong Dobermann breeder in Europe (and I'd say brilliant lay researcher) who chewed me out several years ago for being short sighted.
-Some time later, after seemingly endless hours spent studying canine genetics and pedigrees, I readily admitted to her that she was right, and I thanked her for the push.
+Sometimes we must be pushed into a deeper level of understanding and my push came from a crusty old lifelong Dobermann breeder in Europe (and I'd say a good lay researcher) who chewed me out several years ago for being short sighted.
+Some time later, after seemingly endless hours spent studying canine genetics and pedigrees, I reached out to her to explain to her how right she was, and I thanked her for the push.
 I owe her a debt of gratitude for that lecture.
 It forced me to rethink things, dig deeper and invest endless hours into studying canine genetics at a whole new level -- and to do it with an open mind.
 After a couple university-level genetics courses, I now understand much more, understand what the crusty old breeder got right and what she got wrong.
 And I learned that understanding the correlation between Doberman genomics and health and longevity (or the lack thereof) is incredibly complex and how much more we all have to learn.

 Because we will have Dobermanns in our lives for as long as we are able to care for them and contribute to efforts to improve the health of the breed, our story continues without a certain end.
 In return for the love, friendship and education these wonderful dogs provide to us, we pledge to do our best to share information about the health of the breed (and the challenges it faces) and do all we can to help improve the breed.
 It is our hope that this website will help you do the same.
-If you are interested in learning more about the non-profit Doberman Diversity Project we started, in cooperation with Cornell University canine geneticists and cutting edge genetic testing technologies, you an learn more at www.DobermanDiversityProject.org
+If you are interested in learning more about the non-profit Doberman Diversity Project we helped to co-found, in cooperation with Cornell University canine geneticists and veterinarians, and cutting edge genetic testing technologies, visit www.DobermanDiversityProject.org